dib-lab/dib-training/index.rst

 Upcoming Workshops and Dates
 ----------------------------

-..
 Please click on the link for more information.

+* August 17-18, `Software Carpentry for Women in Science and Engineering <http://camillescott.github.io/2015-08-16-ucdavis-wise/>`__.

 Planned workshops
 -----------------